 - Trailer Information Number verification

-State sales tax may be required if an out-of-state trailer is being transferred into Florida.
-Buyers should check the FHSMV website to confirm the tax status of their trailer before completing the transaction.
+State sales tax may be required if an out-of-state trailer is transferred into Florida.
+Buyers should check the FHSMV website to confirm the tax status before completing the transaction.

 Owners joined by “or” are each responsible for the property, and either one may sign a bill of sale transferring the property on behalf of all owners (i.e., “Jones or Smith).